• Skip to main content

 • ½ cup of sweet almond oil

-• 1 tsp of essential oil of your choice (I used sweet orange by YL, vanilla, and neroli for a slightly floral creamsicle flavor…super yum!)
+• 1 teaspoon of essential oil of your choice (I used sweet orange by YL, vanilla, and neroli for a slightly floral creamsicle flavor…super yum!)

 • 32 empty lip balm tubes